Computers and technology

 Wireless access is available throughout every library for current students, faculty, staff and alumni using a laptop or handheld device.

-To set up a wireless connection, visit the CCS website.
+To set up a wireless connection, visit the IT Support website.

 If you have any questions, submit a Computing Assistance Request.